Alfresco/docs-alfresco/content-services/5.2/using/content/rules.md

     -   **Run rule in background** Lets you continue working while the rule is running.
 You can also select an action to run if an error occurs with the rule.
 These actions are set up by your Alfresco administrator.
 9. Click **Create**, or **Create and Create Another** to save this rule and start creating another.

-This video shows you how to create a rule.

 ## Rule actions {#rule-actions}

 When you're setting up a rule in Alfresco Share there are lots of default actions available.